dentarg/auth0-blog/_posts/2017-05-15-join-auth0-algolia-and-keen-for-signal-2017-happy-hour.markdown

 ### About Auth0

-Auth0 provides frictionless authentication and authorization for developers.
-The company makes it easy for developers to implement even the most complex identity solutions for their web, mobile, and internal applications.
+Auth0 provides [frictionless authentication and authorization for developers](https://auth0.com/user-management).
+The company makes it easy for developers to implement even the most complex [identity solutions for their web, mobile, and internal applications](https://auth0.com/lock).
 Ultimately, Auth0 allows developers to control how a person’s identity is used with the goal of making the internet safer.

+> [Auth0 offers a generous **free tier**](https://auth0.com/pricing) to get started with modern authentication.

 For more information visit [https://auth0.com](https://auth0.com) or follow [@auth0](https://twitter.com/auth0) on Twitter.